Ansam-02/-BookManagement-on-AWS/README.md

 # Book Management App Deployment on AWS

-Welcome to the Book Management App Deployment project!
+Welcome!
 This guide will walk you through deploying your Book Management app on Amazon Web Services (AWS).
-Our deployment strategy utilizes AWS services for scalability, reliability, and ease of management.
-Whether you're an AWS newcomer or an experienced developer, this README will guide you through the deployment process.
-Prerequisites

 ## Before you proceed, ensure you have: